Kindergarten Handbook 2018-19

 It is your responsibility to keep your phone numbers, address, emergency contact information, and email up-to-date with the school.
 Please communicate changes in this information to your child’s teacher or to the school office as needed.

-The school nurse, Kirby Soupir, is available to our students when necessary.
+The school nurse, Kim Sandhofer, is available to our students when necessary.
 Please contact her (444-8306) if your child requires a medication to be taken during the school day.
 Please inform the nurse as well as your child’s teacher of any allergies, medical concerns, etc.

 Communication Binder (and email)